P-p-H-d/mlib/README.md

 composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 'name' shall be a C identifier which will be used to identify the container.
+Current implementation uses Hash-Table and as such, elements in the dictionary are **unordered**.

 It shall be done once per type and per compilation unit.
 It also define the iterator dict\_it\_##name##\_t and its associated methods as "static inline" functions.